walakaka77/test-doc-site/parent-page-canine-chronicles/child-page-3-australian-shepherd/grandchild-page-1-cardiomyopathy-dcm/cardiomyopathy.markdown

 ### **Diving Deeper: How DCM Affects the Heart**

 The mechanism of DCM starts with the weakening of the heart muscles, leading to inefficient pumping.
-This inefficiency results in the enlargement of ventricles as the heart tries to compensate by holding more volume to maintain blood pressure.
-However, this also means an increased workload and the eventual disruption of the heart's function.

-The heart's attempt to enlarge is essentially a coping mechanism to combat the inefficiency brought about by DCM.
-By increasing its volume, the heart aims to hold and pump more blood per beat, striving to maintain a constant blood pressure that's crucial for the proper circulation of blood throughout the body.
-But it doesn't stop there.
+This inefficiency leads to blood pooling, which causes the heart to enlarge as it attempts to accommodate the increased volume.
+The enlargement of the heart then further disrupts its pumping efficiency, resulting in more blood pooling.
+This creates a vicious cycle where the heart continues to dilate, worsening its function.

-The body employs additional compensatory mechanisms to support the heart, one significant strategy being the increase of fluid volume in the blood.
+The body also employs  compensatory mechanisms to support the heart, one significant strategy being the increase of fluid volume in the blood.
 This adaptation is aimed at enhancing the volume of circulating blood, thus helping to maintain blood pressure despite the heart's weakened state.

-However, while these measures may temporarily assist, they also signify a heart working harder than it should, potentially leading to further complications down the line.
-Understanding these compensatory efforts sheds light on our pets' resilience while highlighting the importance of early detection and management of conditions like DCM.
+While the body attempts to compensate for the impacts of DCM by increasing blood volume, this well-intentioned adaptation can lead to further health complications.
+The increase in blood volume, meant to aid in oxygen and nutrient distribution, can actually strain the body's organs, potentially causing kidney damage or congestive heart failure.
+This chain reaction of health issues, stemming from an attempt to offset DCM's effects, will be delved into in greater detail in the following sections of this article.

 ### **Making Sense of Symptoms**